sourcegraph/lsif-clang/README.md

 make -j8
 sudo make install
 ```
-`PATH_TO_LLVM` should point to your installed LLVM dir (e.g. /usr/lib/llvm-10), the `8` in `make -j8` should be the number of threads you wish to allocate to the build (it's fairly small so it shouldn't matter much, but `make` is single threaded by default).
+`PATH_TO_LLVM` should point to the llvm installation path from the previous step.
+The `8` in `make -j8` should be the number of threads you wish to allocate to the build (it's fairly small so it shouldn't matter much, but `make` is single threaded by default).

 # Usage